 ISFJ Cognitive Functions

-In the Myers-Briggs system, each person uses four Cognitive Functions to perceive and judge the world.
+In the personality type indicator system, each person uses four Cognitive Functions to perceive and judge the world.
 The way these four functions are ordered in the stack is important, since the order affects a person’s main thought process when making a decision.

 Additionally, these functions can be introverted or extraverted, which describes how the energy flows (inward or outward).